 In March 2018, Weiss published the column "We're All Fascists Now", in which she argued that members of the left wing are increasingly intolerant of alternate views, presenting varied examples.
 Shortly after publication, the piece was corrected, and an editorial note was placed on it because one of the examples used was a fake antifa Twitter account.
 This account had been identified as fake in multiple media outlets in 2017 as a right-wing masquerade aimed at discrediting the left-wing protest movement.[41][42][43]

 In May 2018, Weiss published "Meet the Renegades of the Intellectual Dark Web".
-This piece profiled a collection of thinkers who share an unorthodox approach to their fields and the media landscape.
+This piece profiled a collection of thinkers who shared an unorthodox approach to their fields and the media landscape.
 Weiss collectively described them as the Intellectual Dark Web, borrowing the term from Eric Weinstein, managing director of Thiel Capital.
 Outlets have commented on and critiqued the label through 2020.[44][45][46]

 2020: Resignation from The New York Times

 Weiss announced her departure from The New York Times on July 14, 2020, publishing a resignation letter on her website criticizing the Times for capitulating to criticism on Twitter and for not defending her against alleged bullying by her colleagues.[50]
-Weiss accused her former employer of "unlawful discrimination, hostile work environment, and constructive discharge".[2]
+She accused her former employer of "unlawful discrimination, hostile work environment, and constructive discharge" and "caving to the whims of critics on Twitter".[2]

-Her resignation from the Times drew considerable news coverage after accusing the Times of "caving to the whims of critics on Twitter".[2]
-In her letter Weiss said, "Stories are chosen and told in a way to satisfy the narrowest of audiences, rather than to allow a curious public to read about the world and then draw their own conclusions."
+Her resignation from the Times drew considerable news coverage.[2]
+In her letter, Weiss wrote, "Stories are chosen and told in a way to satisfy the narrowest of audiences, rather than to allow a curious public to read about the world and then draw their own conclusions."
 She also wrote, "Twitter is not on the masthead of The New York Times, but Twitter has become its ultimate editor."[51]

-On October 27, 2020, Weiss appeared on the American talk show The View to discuss cancel culture, which she called "wrong and deeply un-American"; she continued, "I believe that no one should be hung or have their reputation destroyed or lose their job because of a mistake or liking a bad tweet."[61][62]
+On October 27, 2020, Weiss appeared on the American talk show The View to discuss cancel culture, which she called "wrong and deeply un-American"; she said, "I believe that no one should be hung or have their reputation destroyed or lose their job because of a mistake or liking a bad tweet."[61][62]

 Weiss has expressed support for Israel and Zionism in her columns.
-When writer Andrew Sullivan described her as an "unhinged Zionist", she responded saying she "happily plead[s] guilty as charged".[79]
+When writer Andrew Sullivan described her as an "unhinged Zionist", she responded that she "happily plead[s] guilty as charged".[79]
 As of 2024, Weiss had visited Israel over 15 times, including after the October 7 attacks, and compared pro-Israel social media commentators to former Soviet refusenikNatan Sharansky, whose years in prison made him an icon of the movement to free Jews from the Soviet Union.[78]

 I hope this week that American Jews have woken up to the price of that bargain: They have traded policies that they like for the values that have sustained the Jewish people—and frankly, this country—forever: Welcoming the stranger; dignity for all human beings; equality under the law; respect for dissent; love of truth.[80]